-We will examine each of these categories of requirements and investigate how they apply to the import and sale of jewelry in the European Market, including the UK, which is subject to EU regulations.
+We will examine each of these categories of requirements and investigate how they apply to the import and sale of jewelry in the European market.

 These requirements are laid out in European laws, and your product must meet them in order to be sold in the European market.Chemicals - Restricted Substances

 Jewelry is generally worn against the skin and is therefore subject to chemical regulations, which aim to eliminate toxic chemicals or chemicals known to cause allergic reactions.

 The following restricted chemicals are most likely to be found in jewelry:

 The regulations for restricted chemicals is known as the REACH Regulation.
 Your Jewelry should be tested for REACH compliance before being shipped to the EU.General Product Safety

 Any product that is sold in the EU must be safe for the consumer to use.
 Many products have specific regulations to which they must adhere.
 If no specific regulations apply to your product, then it must comply with the General Product Safety Directive.

 Also bear in mind that product safety regulations will vary depending on the exporting and importing country.
 You can check if there are any specific regulations that apply to your product by visiting this page: http://trade.ec.europa.eu/tradehelp/